E major: Music in E major

+The andante which serves as an introduction to the Rondo Capriccioso Op.
+14 by Felix Mendelssohn is in E major, as well as the Concerto for Two Pianos and Orchestra in E major.

 Frédéric Chopin's First Piano Concerto starts in E minor, but the last two movements are in E major.
 His Étude Op.
 10, No. 3, one of his best known works, is in E major.
 His last Nocturne, Op.
 62 No. 2, and his final Scherzo No. 4, are also in E major.
+A lesser-known work in the key is the Moderato in E major, WN 56.
+Another work in the key, written jointly with Auguste Franchomme, is the Grand Duo concertant for cello and piano.

+Moritz Moszkowski wrote his Piano Concerto Op.
+59 in E major.

+Antonín Dvořák wrote his Serenade for Strings Op.
+22 in the key of E major.

+Charles-Valentin Alkan wrote Cello Sonata in E major, and so did Franz Xaver Wolfgang Mozart in his Op.
+19.

+Adolphe Blanc's Septet for clarinet, bassoon, horn, violin, viola, cello and double bass Op.
+40 is in E major.

 In the 19th century, symphonies in this key were rare, with Anton Bruckner's Symphony No. 7 being one of very few examples (see list of symphonies in E major).
 For Bruckner, "the key of E major is frequently associated with music of contemplation".

 Alexander Scriabin composed his First Symphony in E.

 Two symphonies that begin in D minor and end in E major are Havergal Brian's Symphony No. 1 (Gothic) and Carl Nielsen's Symphony No. 4.

 More typically, however, some symphonies that begin in E minor switch to E major for the finale, such as Sergei Rachmaninoff's Symphony No. 2, Pyotr Ilyich Tchaikovsky's Symphony No. 5 and Dmitri Shostakovich's Symphony No. 10.

 In Gioachino Rossini's William Tell Overture, the first movement and the finale are in E major.
 Richard Wagner's Tannhäuser overture is also in E major.
+Another notable composition by the latter in E major is Siegfried Idyll.

 The first of Claude Debussy's Two Arabesques, L. 66, is in E major.

-The vast majority of Franz Liszt's Consolations are in E major.
+The vast majority of Franz Liszt's Consolations are in E major, as are Nos.
+4 and 5 from Grandes études de Paganini.

+Edvard Grieg's Morning Mood, part of Peer Gynt Suite No. 1, Op.
+46, is in E major.